 If you or your teen is already taking a prescribed painkiller, always consult with your physician before taking any other medicine.

-Physical signs of painkiller overdose include pinpoint pupils, cold and clammy skin, confusion, convulsions, severe drowsiness, and slow or troubled breathing, nausea, confusion, constipation, sedation, respiratory arrest, unconsciousness, coma, and death.
+Physical signs of opioid overdose include pinpoint pupils, cold and clammy skin, confusion, convulsions, severe drowsiness, and slow or troubled breathing, nausea, confusion, constipation, sedation, respiratory arrest, unconsciousness, coma, and death.

 Naloxone is one kind of medication called opiate receptor antagonists which acts by blocking the effects of opiate drugs.